-Please do not submit letters of recommendation with your application, The Experiment office will contact references via email upon application submission.
+Please do not submit letters of recommendation with your application, the leader hiring team will contact references via email upon application submission.

-The only program-related expenses Leaders are responsible for are their own personal elective expenses, having a current passport valid through January 2019, and obtaining immunizations if you choose to do so.
+The only program-related expenses leaders are responsible for are their own personal elective expenses, having a current passport valid through January 2020, and obtaining immunizations if you choose to do so.

 - Meals and lodging during Staff Training;

 - International flights to and from the program country;

 - Transportation, lodging, meals, emergency travel medical insurance, and incidentals while on the program.
 (Leaders placed on inbound exchanges or programs with US based components – The Experiment’s USA program, Leadership Institute, World Learning Youth Programs – are covered under their own personal medical insurance, and are covered through worker’s compensation insurance); and

 - Visa application fees (if a visa is required for entrance to your program country, The Experiment will assist you with the visa application process).